kubewarden/kubewarden.io/content/blog/2025/06/kubewarden-1.26-release.md

 - Policy settings
 - Context-aware resources the policy can access

-Other fields, such as rules, matchConditions, objectSelector, and namespaceSelector, are ignored, as they cannot be applied out of cluster.
+Other fields, such as rules, `matchConditions`, `objectSelector`, and `namespaceSelector`, are ignored, as they cannot be applied out of cluster.

 You can read about this by performing a `kwctl run --help` or by reading our [reference docs](https://docs.kubewarden.io/reference/kwctl-cli#kwctl-run) for